cmda-bt/pt-course-19-20/readme.md

 ###### Grade

-This project consists of two parts: first an individual assignment, then a team assignment.
+This project consists of two parts: first an [individual assignment][a1], then a [team assignment][a2].
 Both assignments get a grade (1-10) and both assignments have equal weight (50% - 50%) in the final grade of the project.
 The two assignments can compensate each other.

 Grades for this project follow standard academic grading of the Netherlands.
 The scale ranges from 1 (very poor) to 10 (outstanding).